nf-core/raredisease/docs/usage.md

 nextflow pull nf-core/raredisease
 ```

 - **Reproducibility:** Specify a pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
 If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.
-First, go to the [nf-core/raredisease releases page](https://github.com/nf-core/raredisease/releases) and find the latest pipeline version - numeric only (eg. `1.3.1`).
+First, go to the [nf-core/raredisease releases page](https://github.com/nf-core/raredisease/releases) and find the latest pipeline version - numeric only (e.g. `1.3.1`).
 Then specify this when running the pipeline with `-r`, for example, `-r 1.3.1`.
 You can switch to another version by changing the number after the `-r` flag.
-This version number will be logged in reports when you run the pipeline.
+The version number will be logged in reports when you run the pipeline.
 For example, you can view the version number at the bottom of the MultiQC reports.

 - **Restart a previous run:** Add `-resume` to your command when restarting a pipeline.
 Nextflow will use cached results from any pipeline steps where inputs are the same, and resume the run from where it terminated previously.
 For input to be considered the same, names and the files' contents must be identical.
 For more info about `-resume`, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).
 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.